decentralized-bug-hunting/frontend/README.md

 ## To Dos:
 - [ ] Add protected routes for hunter, company and admin
-- [ ] Create a page for company to view all the Proposed solutions to an issue
+- [X] Create a page for company to view all the Proposed solutions to an issue (added a dummy route with dummy issueId)
 - [ ] Add the contexts for :

 	- [ ] pay hunter